henvic/pseudoterm/README.md

 }
 ```

-Each step has a string it waits to read, a string it writes when the read operation happens (or skip triggered by a SkipWrite: true value), and a timeout.
+Each step has a string it waits to read, a string it writes when the read operation happens (unless a SkipWrite is set to true), and a timeout.

-When not defined *(same as setting to `time.Duration(0)`)*, the lack of timeout means the story or the step never times out.
+It is highly recommended for all stories to set a Timeout.
+When not defined, the story or the step never times out and the program might end up executing forever.
+A Step Timeout doesn't overrides a Story Timeout.

-It is highly recommended for all stories to time out after some time (ignore this if your programs should never exit, though this library is not tested for this use case).

 ## Special error values for line handling
 terminal.HandleLine can return two special error values:

 1. `SkipWrite` is used as a return value from Story HandleLine to indicate that a line should not be written when reading a line on a given step.
-Useful when you want to verify if a line was printed on the terminal, but you don't need to write a line in response.
+Useful as a checkpoint when you want to verify if a line was printed on the terminal, but you don't need to write a line in response.
 2. `SkipZeroMatches` is used as a return value from Story HandleLine to indicate that there are no more steps left to be dealt with.

 ## Dependencies